PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 * :class:`~.PassthruQNode`: classical backpropagation
 * :class:`~.ReversibleQNode`: reversible backpropagation

-These qnode types are available to users through the :func:`~.qnode` decorator by passing the user-facing ``diff_method`` option.
+These QNode types are available to users through the :func:`~.qnode` decorator by passing the user-facing ``diff_method`` option.
 This decorator then uses the :func:`~.QNode` constructor function to create the specific type of qnode based on the device, interface, and quantum function.